firf0x/Goblin-Fortress/README.md

 # Goblin-Fortress
-A console game similar to Dwarf Fortress, only in this game you need to develop goblins and build a great goblin empire.
+Goblin-Fortress is a fantasy-themed simulation game that shares similarities with Dwarf Fortress, but with a twist: instead of dwarves, you'll be managing a fortress of goblins.